ATTMOS/AFFDOWS/README.md

 License
 -------

-This software is subject to a non-commercial license.
-A copy of the license can be found [here](https://attmos.github.io/AFFDOWS/user/license.html).
-For commercial use, please contact ATTMOS Inc. for a separate agreement.
+AFFDO web service is available for non-commercial purposes, free of charge.
+For commercial use, please contact ATTMOS at [info@attmosdiscovery.com](info@attmosdiscovery.com).

 Bug Reports and Feedback
 -------------------------